Dave Myers (American football): Professional football

 Myers played professional football in the National Football League (NFL) as a guard and halfback for the Staten Island Stapletons (1930) and Brooklyn Dodgers (1931).
 He appeared in 13 NFL games, 11 as a starter.
 Myers also played for the independent Viking-Bulldogs in 1931, for the Clifton Wessingtons of the Interstate Football League in 1933, and for the Churchill Pros in 1941.

-Later years
+Later life

 Myers worked for the New York Department of Welfare's Division of Special Investigations.

 He died in 1997 at age 90 in Presque Isle, Maine.